SirPepe/ornament/Readme.md

 // first logs 23, then logs 42
 ```

-Decorated members are run with no arguments.
-This decorator is particularly
-useful if you need to run `@reactive()` methods once on component
+This decorator is particularly useful if you need to run `@reactive()` methods
-initialization.
+once on component initialization.

+Decorated members are run with no arguments and *always* right after the
+constructor finishes, even methods and class field functions decorated with
+`@debounce()`.

 ### `@connected()`